How to Calculate Child Support Payments in New Jersey

 How to Change the Amount of Child Support

 Either parent may request a modification in the amount of child support in New Jersey.
-Generally, you'll need to demonstrate that there has been a significant change in circumstances, such as a parent's involuntary job loss.
-If it's been at least three years
+Generally, you'll need to demonstrate that there has been a significant change in circumstances, such as a parent's involuntary job loss, and that the modification you're seeking would be in the child's best interests.

-Here again, you may request a review of your current child support order from the New Jersey DHR to see if it warrants a modification, as long as it's been three years since the order was issued or since the last review.
+Every three years, you may request a review of your current child support order from your County Board of Social Services Agency to see if it warrants a modification.

 Considering Divorce?